Bronwyn Kidd, Flickerfest Director

 She first fell in love with short films when she started working at Go Short – International Short Film Festival in the Netherlands in 2009 and made sure all future jobs kept her close to the art form.

 Lies has programmed shorts for InScience – Dutch International Science Film Festival, has been on the jury of the Drone Film Festival of Australia and New Zealand and been part of the selection committees of Go Short International Short Film Festival and the Dendy Awards for Australian Short Film.

 Liz Harkman, Flickerfest International Programming Team

-Liz returns to the International programming team again in 2017.
+Liz returns to the International programming team.
 Liz has worked in the UK film industry for over 15 years starting out with roles in national institutions such as the British Film Institute and the UK Film Council.
 Her love of film festivals started with a voluntary position at the London Film Festival.

 She then travelled to Australia to work at Flickerfest Short Film Festival where her passion for short film was born.
 Since then she has worked on Edinburgh International Film Festival, Animated Exeter and was the Managing Director for Encounters Short Film and Animation Festival for 5 years.

 In 2013, Liz moved back to Australia to work again for Flickerfest Short Film Festival, and although returned to the UK in 2014 to have a child she still supports the Flickerfest Festival Director with the International programme selection.
 In 2016 Liz joined the selection committee for the Pardi di domani at the Locarno Film Festival, Switzerland.

 Rich Warren leads the team at Artswork Media, part of the Creative Media degree at Bath Spa University, UK.
 Until recently he was the CEO at Encounters Film Festival, the UK’s leading new and emerging talent festival, with more than 15 years of experience in the international talent development and moving image exhibition sector.